Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Introduction

 \section{Introduction}

-Several results in analytic number theory \cite{topacogullari2018shifted,de2020niveau,drappeau2023one,lichtman2023primes,pascadi2024large} depend on the best progress towards the Ramanujan--Petersson conjecture and its Archimedean counterpart, Selberg's eigenvalue conjecture.
+Several results in analytic number theory \cite{topacogullari2018shifted,de2020niveau,drappeau2023one,wu2023fourth,lichtman2023primes} depend on the best progress towards the Ramanujan--Petersson conjecture and its archimedean counterpart, Selberg's eigenvalue conjecture.
 These concern the sizes of the Hecke and Laplacian eigenvalues of automorphic forms for congruence subgroups of $\SL_2(\Z)$, corresponding to the local parameters of $\GL_2$ automorphic representations.
-For example, some state-of-the-art results about the equidistribution of primes (and other sequences with multiplicative structure) in arithmetic progressions to large moduli \cite{lichtman2023primes} depend on the Ramanujan conjecture to achieve good uniformity in the residue aspect.
-Similarly, the best bounds for the greatest prime factors and the number of smooth values of irreducible polynomials like $n^2+1$ depend on Selberg's eigenvalue conjecture \cite{merikoski2022largest,de2020niveau,pascadi2024large}.
-While the full conjectures seem out of the reach of current methods, it is desirable for such applications to obtain partial results about the (conjecturally non-existant) \emph{exceptional forms}, which disobey the Ramanujan and Selberg bounds; in some cases, such substitutes can even match the best conditional results \cite{watt1995kloosterman,assing2021uniform,pascadi2024large}.
+While the full conjectures seem to be out of the reach of current methods, it is desirable for applications to obtain partial results about the (conjecturally inexistent) \emph{exceptional forms}, which disobey the Ramanujan and Selberg bounds.
+In some cases, such substitutes can even match the best conditional results \cite{watt1995kloosterman,assing2021uniform,pascadi2026large}.

 The $\GL_n$ setting \cite{luo1999generalized,blomer2011ramanujan,blomer2023density,assing2022density} has also attracted significant interest, in part because it leads to bounds for $\GL_2$ via symmetric power lifts \cite{luo1995selberg,kim2003functoriality}.
-The \emph{generalized Ramanujan conjecture}, one of the key unsolved problems in number theory \cite{blomer2013role}, asserts that the local components of cuspidal automorphic representations of $\GL_n$ over a number field are tempered.
-For concreteness, let $\A_\Q$ denote the ring of adeles of $\Q$, and let $\pi$ be a cuspidal automorphic representation of $\GL_n(\A_\Q)$ with unitary central character; such $\pi$ has a generic, unitary, and irreducible local component at each place $v$, which is parametrized by Langlands parameters $\{\mu_{\pi,j}(v)\}_{j=1}^n$ (see \cref{subsec:automorphic}).
-At the unramified places $v$, the Ramanujan conjectures predict that
+The \emph{Generalized Ramanujan Conjecture} (GRC), one of the key unsolved problems in number theory \cite{blomer2013role}, asserts that the local components of cuspidal automorphic representations of $\GL_n$ over a number field are tempered.
+For concreteness, let $\A_\Q$ denote the ring of adeles of $\Q$, $n \ge 2$, and $\mathfrak{F}_n$ be the family of all cuspidal automorphic representations of $\GL_n(\A_\Q)$, normalized so that their central characters are unitary and trivial on the diagonally-embedded positive reals (this ensures that no two $\pi, \pi' \in \mathfrak{F}_n$ are equivalent by an archimedean twist).
+Each $\pi \in \mathfrak{F}_n$ has a generic, unitary, irreducible component at each place $v$, with associated Langlands parameters $\{\mu_{\pi,j}(v)\}_{j=1}^n$.
+At the unramified places $v$, the GRC predicts that